nmatison/Interview-and-Algorithim-Practice/Study_Notes/graphs.md

 + Move to the next children and repeat this procedure until there is no more children.
 Then finally enqueue the first node
 + Dequeue the next on your queue and repeat what you did for the first node enqueuing the children but keeping a pointer on the parent.

+**Topological Sort**
++ Create a set to keep track of all of the nodes that have been visited.
++ Create a stack to keep track of the node order.
++ Start at any node.
+Put that node into the visited set.
+Check the children of the node.
+If not visited put it in the visited set.
++ If it has no children put it into the stack.
+Put it into the stack if it has been fully explored as well.

+**Dijkstra's Algorithm**
++ Single Source Shortest Path for a Graph
++